open-telemetry/oteps/text/0066-separate-context-propagation.md

 **`Inject(context, []http_injector, headers) -> headers`**
-To send the data for all concerns to the next process in the transaction, the Propagation API provides a function which takes a context and a set of HTTP_Extractors, and adds the contents of the context in to HTTP headers to include an HTTP Header representation of the context.
+To send the data for all concerns to the next process in the transaction, the Propagation API provides a function which takes a context and a set of HTTP_Injectors, and adds the contents of the context in to HTTP headers to include an HTTP Header representation of the context.

 **`HTTP_Extractor(context, headers) -> context`**